 (Steven Naifeh & Gregory White Smith eds., Woodward/White Inc.)

-Larry Glasgow, a widely respected, well-known mergers and acquisitions lawyer, is frequently hired by acquirers and sellers in transactions ranging in size from mid-market to in excess of $1 billion.
-Working coast-to-coast and cross-border, he has closed deals for private equity and other clients in many industries, including healthcare, energy, banking, trucking, entertainment, hospitality and technology.
+Larry Glasgow, a widely respected, well-known mergers and acquisitions attorney, is frequently hired by acquirers and sellers in transactions ranging in size from mid-market to in excess of $1 billion.
+Working on coast-to-coast and cross-border transactions, he has closed deals for private equity and other clients in many industries, including healthcare, energy, banking, trucking, entertainment, hospitality and technology.

 Based on years of deal-making, Larry knows how to structure, negotiate and document every aspect of a transaction, bringing in the right subject matter specialists as necessary.
 He has a unique ability to effectively manage the issues and the emotion that can derail a negotiation.
 With the goal of closing the deal, his focus is ensuring that everyone gets the deal they planned at the outset.
-His clients and their advisors, consistently refer Larry to other public or private buyers and sellers throughout the U.S. and internationally.
+His clients and their advisors consistently refer Larry to other public or private buyers and sellers seeking mergers and acquisitions attorneys throughout the U.S. and internationally.

 As a co-creator of the American Bar Association's influential M&A Deal Points Studies, Larry is widely recognized for his thought leadership and has helped shape M&A practice around the world.
 He is a founding co-chair of the American Bar Association's M&A Market Trends Subcommittee, which publishes the Deal Points Studies.
 He is a widely sought-after expert witness in corporate and M&A matters.

 Larry is passionate about establishing and maintaining best practices in M&A. 13 years ago, Larry co-founded the M&A Institute at the University of Texas School of Law, and he continues to co-chair the annual conference.
 It brings leading practitioners and experts in finance, accounting and law together to discuss the latest trends, opportunities and concerns facing the industry.